goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/7-wrap/_index.md

 ## Check the results

-This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad hoc command on the command line of your Tower control host:
+This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad hoc command on the command line of your code-server terminal:

 {{% notice tip %}}
 We are using the `ansible_host` variable in the URL to access every node in the inventory group.